1601-mma2013/Interactive-Directory/README.md

 ### c.
 Stakeholder Interviews (internal / external)
 Understand product vision and constraints

-1. product{project} vision
+Product{project} vision
 - to improve efficiency of obtaining and giving information in MMU

-risk
+Risk
-- Someone will vandalize or steal parts of the kiosk.
+- Someone will vandalize or steal parts of the kiosk

 What is the worst result?
 -No one will use the kiosk to obtain information

-3. Obstacles
+Obstacles
--To set
+-To ensure the safety of the product from vandalizing or loss of the parts due to the set-up in the open space

 4. constraints
 	1. Internal limitations
 		2. viable technologies